top of page

 Daniel (Dan) Frankel (He/Him) – Manual Therapy Practitioner

 Dan Frankel is a dedicated and highly skilled manual therapy practitioner with over 15 years of experience and nearly 15,000 hours of hands-on practice.
-Known for his compassionate approach, Dan specialises in creating client-centered, process-oriented sessions that promote healing, self-discovery, and personal growth.
+Known for his compassionate approach, Dan specializes in creating client-centered, process-oriented sessions that promote healing, self-discovery, and personal growth.

 Dan’s journey into bodywork began in 2004 when he studied Zen Shiatsu at the Australian Shiatsu College (ASC) in Collingwood.
 After a brief hiatus working in aged and disability care, he rediscovered his passion for bodywork through holistic embodiment practices.
 In 2008, Dan began the intensive two-year Diploma at ASC, which he completed in 2010, laying the foundation for his professional practice.